aergoio/bug-bounty-program/Hacking.md

 ### Blockchain Explorer

 If you are using the testnet instead of a local server/network, you can use the Aergo blockchain explorer: [AergoScan](https://testnet.aergoscan.io/)

+## Contact

+If you have any problem, you can make technical questions on [Discord](https://discord.com/invite/YuPCCeH)